The four letters from the Prime Minister

 COMMANDS FROM BEYOND THE GRAVE: THE FOUR LETTERS FROM THE PRIME MINISTER

 The Trident II is a marvel of human ingenuity.
-Very compact, it has a diameter of 2,11 m and stands only 13,58 meters tall, divided in three stages, built by Lockheed-Martin.
-The first stage, 7,20 m high, has a solid rocket engine manufactured by Hercules Inc.'s Aerospace Division and Morton Thiokol, Inc., equipped a with steerable nozzle made of a composite of carbon fibers embedded in a carbon matrix.
+Very compact, it has a diameter of 2,11 m and stands only 13,58 m tall, divided in three stages, built by Lockheed-Martin.
+The first stage, 7,20 m high, has a solid rocket engine manufactured by Hercules Inc.'s Aerospace Division and Morton Thiokol, Inc., equipped with a steerable nozzle made of a composite of carbon fibers embedded in a carbon matrix.
 Its unfueled mass is 2242 kg and fully fueled weighs 39 100 kg.
 It exerts a tremendous force of 1610 kN, and burns during 65 s.
 The second stage also has a Hercules-Thiokol solid rocket engine, with a carbon-carbon composite steerable nozzle, and is 2,11 m wide and 2,90 m high.
 Its unfueled mass is 790 kg and has a gross mass of 11 800 kg.
 It generates 456 kN of thrust and burns for 65 seconds.
 The final stage has an United Technologies Corporation's Chemical Systems Division solid rocket engine, steering the thrust via a carbon-carbon composite nozzle, is 0,86 m wide and 3,30 m high, weighs only 159 kg empty and 2200 kg gross.
 It generates 177 kN and burns for 40 s.
 The nose fairing is equipped with a telescoping, extendable "aerospike" to reduce atmospheric drag by as much as 50 %.
 The gross mass of the complete stack is 59 078 kg.
 Its cargo capacity is a respectable 1690 kg.

 With its light-weight motor casing, of epoxy-graphite composite material, and high-density solid fuel, consisting in aluminum powder and ammonium perchlorate, with a clever binder of nitrocellulose, nitroglycerine, hexadiisocyranate and polythylene glycol, its final stage can achieve (depending on cargo) an impressive speed of 22 000 km/h to 29 030 km/h.
 The apogee is 1000-1340 km altitude and the range is extraordinary: from 7400 km up to 11 000 km, sufficient to fly from one continent to another, non-stop of course and in a splendid time of half an hour.